 Instant Pot Jasmine Rice is the perfect complement to Thai curries.
-This recipe gives you perfect rice every time, quick and easy.
-You’ll never go back to regular long-grain rice with Thai food!
+This recipe gives you perfectly cooked rice every time, quick and easy.
+You’ll never go back to regular long-grain rice, especially with Thai food!
 This recipe can also be cooked using the Pot in Pot method.

 Table of Contents